atlas-bi/website/src/docs/automation-hub/usage/admin.md

 ---
-title: Atlas Automation Hub Docs » Admin
+title: Admin | Atlas Automation Hub Docs
 tags: Automation Hub
 description: Learn about how to use the controls on the Atlas Automation Hub Admin page.
 layout: docs_hub.njk